 Haemodialysis is any dialysis therapy in which the extracorporeal circuit is utilised to provide an interface between the blood and dialysate, the common forms of haemodialysis are described below.

 Continuous renal replacement therapy is a low intensity, ‘round the clock’ therapy often used to augment renal function in long term ICU patients.

+Intermittent haemodialysis is often a shorter, intensive treatment performed several times per week and is most often used for long term management of chronic renal disease in humans, cats and dogs (this is not currently offered for animals in the UK).

 Prolonged intermittent renal replacement therapy (PIRRT) is a hybrid of the two previous treatments, being a medium intensity therapy that is administered over many hours (6-12) and is often repeated every few days.